Robert Clive: Siege of Arcot

 His conduct during the siege made Clive famous in Europe.
 The Prime Minister William Pitt the Elder described Clive, who had received no formal military training whatsoever, as the "heaven-born general", endorsing the generous appreciation of his early commander, Major Lawrence.
 The Court of Directors of the East India Company voted him a sword worth £700, which he refused to receive unless Lawrence was similarly honoured.
+He was also granted Mughal honorifics, including the title Sabat Jang ("daring in war"), together with a mansab (imperial rank).

 Clive and Major Lawrence were able to bring the campaign to a successful conclusion.
 In 1754, the first of the provisional Carnatic treaties was signed between Thomas Saunders, the Company president at Madras, and Charles Godeheu, the French commander who displaced Dupleix.
 Mohammed Ali Khan Wallajah was recognised as Nawab, and both nations agreed to equalise their possessions.
 When war again broke out in 1756, during Clive's absence in Bengal, the French obtained successes in the northern districts, and it was Mohammed Ali Khan Wallajah's efforts which drove them from their settlements.
 The Treaty of Paris (1763) formally confirmed Mohammed Ali Khan Wallajah as Nawab of the Carnatic.
 It was a result of this action and the increased British influence that in 1765 a firman (decree) came from the Emperor of Delhi, recognising the British possessions in southern India.

+Marriage and return to England

+On 18 February 1753 in Madras, Clive married Margaret Maskelyne (1735–1817), sister of the Rev. Dr Nevil Maskelyne, fifth Astronomer Royal.
+They had nine children: